henryjuho/hj_barton/CV.md

 ## Publications
 ___

+**Barton, Henry J** & Zeng, Kai (2018b).
+The impact of natural selection on short insertion and deletion variation in the great tit genome. *Submitted*

-**Barton, Henry J** & Zeng, Kai (2018).
+**Barton, Henry J** & Zeng, Kai (2018a).
 New methods for inferring the distribution of fitness effects for INDELs and SNPs. *Molecular biology and evolution*, 35, 1536-1546.

 Kim, J-M, Santure, AW, **Barton, Henry J**, Quinn, JL, Cole, Eleanor F, Great Tit HapMap Consortium, Visser, ME, Sheldon, BC, Groenen, MAM, van Oers, K & others (2018).
 A high-density SNP chip for genotyping great tit (Parus major) populations and its application to studying the genetic architecture of exploration behaviour. *Molecular ecology resources*, 9, 2987-3007.

-Corcoran, P\'adraic, Gossmann, Toni I, **Barton, Henry J**, Great Tit HapMap Consortium, Slate, Jon & Zeng, Kai (2017).
+Corcoran, Pádraic, Gossmann, Toni I, **Barton, Henry J**, Great Tit HapMap Consortium, Slate, Jon & Zeng, Kai (2017).
 Determinants of the efficacy of natural selection on coding and noncoding variability in two passerine species. *Genome Biology and Evolution*, 9, 2987-3007.

 ___
 ## Conference Presentations